frank-deng/fgfs-tools/README.md

 Available Commands:

-`report`

-Print an report of FlightGear.

-`soundon/soundoff`

-Unmute/Mute FlightGear.

-`pause/resume`

-Pause/Resume simulation.

 `fpslimit [FPS]`:

 * If FPS is not given, show maximum FPS.
 * If FPS is given, maximum FPS will be set as the given FPS value.
 * The value of FPS can be 0 or 15-70.

-`pausemgr [DISTANCE]`:

-* If DISTANCE is not given, show the state of Pause Manager.
-* If DISTANCE is given as a positive number, pausemgr will be activated with the given DISTANCE.
-* If DISTANCE is given as a negative number, pausemgr will be deactivated.

-`loadroute FLIGHT_PLAN`:

-Load flight plan from file specified by FLIGHT_PLAN.

 `launch [-f FLIGHT_PLAN] AIRCRAFT [fgfs_options]`: